Sowams Cider Works Makes the Best Hard Cider in Rhode Island

 After primary fermentation, the cider is moved into aging vessels where it ferments for another three to six months until it is finally bottled and sold.

 While most businesses aim for consistency, Morris prides himself on inconsistency.
 Every year, the fruit crop is different based on the weather and the unpredictability of farming.
-“Like great wines, the year of the cider is the year the fruit is grown.
-We’re selling 2017 right now, and in September, we’ll start with 2018,” he says.
+“Like great wines, the year of the cider is the year the fruit is grown,” he says.
 He notes that his hard ciders have no added sulfites, no added sugar, no carbonation and they are left unfiltered.
 Some natural carbonation might occur due to in-bottle malolactic fermentation, but most of his ciders are like a still white wine.

-Visit Warren Cider Works for a four-flight tasting for $10 or a glass of your choosing for $7, and be sure to sit at the historic 1900’s bar that once was installed in a Victorian-era saloon in Fall River before it became the showpiece at the now-defunct Blue Point Restaurant at 100 North Main Street in Providence.
+Visit Sowams Cider Works for a four-flight tasting for $10 or a glass of your choosing for $7, and be sure to sit on the beautiful new outdoor patio.
+Inside, there’s a historic 1900’s bar that once was installed in a Victorian-era saloon in Fall River before it became the showpiece at the now-defunct Blue Point Restaurant at 100 North Main Street in Providence.
 The bar was stored for a number of years until Morris got ahold of it from his friend that formally owned the notable restaurant.
 “I had it in the back of my mind that I was going to do the cider business, in what form I hadn’t conceived exactly,” Morris says.
 “But it seemed like it might come in handy.”

 Now the beautiful wooden bar with round, swiveling stools serves as the focal point and conversation piece to his very own cidery in the small town of Warren.

-Warren Ciderworks is open Thursday, Friday and Saturday from 2 to 8 p.m. and Sunday from 2 to 5 p.m.
+Sowams Cider Works is open Thursday, Friday and Saturday from 2 to 8 p.m. and Sunday from noon to 5 p.m.